 Causes of Lymphedema

-Primary lymphedema may be caused by malformations of the lymphatic system present at birth (congenital) and can be passed from parent to child (hereditary).
-Although primary lymphedema has largely been attributed to genetic causes, lymphedema is also classified as primary when no known cause can be identified.
+Primary LE may be caused by malformations of the lymphatic system present at birth (congenital) and can be passed from parent to child (hereditary).
+Although primary LE has largely been attributed to genetic causes, lymphedema is also classified as primary when no known cause can be identified.
 Other primary LE diagnoses include:

 - Milroy’s Disease (present at birth)